There are three things to be considered when studying the soul of a well-made newsletter.

 Next: E-mail marketing + promotional gifts = a great idea?

-Why to use e-mail marketing and what to consider before sending out e-mails?
-In our next blog post we are writing how promotional gifts can give the consumer a positive impression of your company.
+Why use e-mail marketing and what to consider before sending out e-mails?
+In our next blog post, we are writing about how promotional gifts can give the consumer a positive impression of your company.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on Understanding Spam: Spam Words to Avoid in Your Emails if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on Understanding Spam: Spam Words to Avoid in Your Emails if you’ve missed it.